hashicorp/consul-template/README.md

   // Multiple template definitions are supported
 }
 ```

+Note: Not all fields are required.
+For example, if you are not using Vault secrets, you do not need to specify a vault configuration.
+Similarly, if you are not logging to syslog, you do not need to specify a syslog configuration.

+For additional security, token may also be read from the environment using the `CONSUL_TOKEN` or `VAULT_TOKEN` environment variables respectively.
+It is highly recommended that you do not put your tokens in plain-text in a configuration file.

 Query the nyc3 demo Consul instance, rendering the template on disk at `/tmp/template.ctmpl` to `/tmp/result`, running Consul Template as a service until stopped: